MustYa81/Real_Time_Stock_Price_Dashboard/README.md

   * **Data Fetching Errors**: If no data is returned for a given ticker, an error message will be displayed.
 Ensure that the ticker symbol is correct and try again.

-## Contributing

-Contributions are welcome!
-If you have ideas for new features, elements, or enhancements, feel free to fork the repository and submit a pull request.
-Please ensure your code follows geenral best practices and is well-documented.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Contact
-For questions or support, please contact me at peter_graham@brown.edu.